Considering Residential care

 At Dementia Australia we know that supporting someone to move into care can be challenging and confusing.
 We can support you through that process and with adjusting to the change in your caring role.
 To access this information and support click here to email a counsellor at Dementia Australia or call the National Dementia Helpline on 1800 100 500.

-If you are concerned about the care or service you or your loved one is receiving in a care facility, you can contact the Aged Care Complaints Scheme on 1800 550 552 or by email at firstname.lastname@example.org.
+If you are concerned about the care or service you or your loved one is receiving in a care facility, you can contact the Aged Care Quality and Safety Commission on 1800 951 822 or via the website at www.agedcarequality.gov.au.

 Dementia Australia provides counselling and support to carers of people with dementia in residential care.
 For information and support click here (link to Enter your details page) to email a counsellor at Dementia Australia or call the National Dementia Helpline on 1800 100 500.